My SS5 compressor has worked flawlessly for years. Now the Ingersoll Rand SS5 is not releasing line pressure on shut-off?

 How did you switch the compressor off?
 Was it a switch on the pressure switch that you toggled, or was it another that controls the power going to the pressure switch?

-ingersoll.
-Rand will not build enough pressure to shut off it gets to about 80psi and continues to run.
-Any ideas as to what would cause this
+Ingersoll rand SS5 will not build enough pressure to shut off says Bob from Wellesley Island NY.
+It gets to about 80psi and continues to run.
+Any ideas as to what would cause this?

 I made my own gasket with a high temp. material and coated them with copper spray on both sides.
 I put it all back together and just like magic it was fixed.